Justin Gatlin: 2015: Diamond League Champion, World Relays Champion and Gatlin's fastest season

-2016: Olympic Games Silver Medalist
+2016: Olympic Games silver medalist

 After beginning the season with Diamond League victories in Shanghai in 9.94, and Eugene in 9.88, Gatlin won the 100 meters in 9.80 seconds and 200 meters in 19.75 seconds at the 2016 United States Olympic Trials, becoming the oldest sprinter to make an American Olympic team.

 At the 2016 Rio Olympics, Gatlin received a silver medal in the 100 meters final with a time of 9.89 seconds.
 Usain Bolt, who won gold, had a time of 9.81 seconds.
 Gatlin also ran in the qualifying heats of the 200 meters.
 However, with a time of 20.13 seconds in the semi-finals, he failed to qualify for the final.
 To qualify for the final, he would have needed to have run 20.09.

 2017: World Champion and World Relays Champion

 On April 22, 2017, Gatlin won the gold medal in the 4 × 100 meters relay for the second time in his career at the World Athletics Relays in Nassau, Bahamas.
 At the 2017 USA Outdoor Track and Field Championships, Justin Gatlin won the 100 meters in 9.95 seconds, beating young favorite Christian Coleman, who clocked 9.98 seconds.
 In doing so, he broke Kim Collins' World M35 Masters Record of 9.96 seconds, and was 0.02 of a second away from breaking the World Masters All-Time record of 9.93 also from Collins.
 He opted out of the 200 meters after his Olympic injury, which was caused by a rolled ankle coming off the turn.

-Gatlin was a surprise champion at the 2017 World Championships in Athletics, winning gold in the 100 meters in a time of 9.92 seconds, beating Usain Bolt, the greatest sprinter of all time.
-Despite the crowd being against him, he won the World title twelve years after his first 100m World title at the 2005 World Championships.
-He beat his American teammate Christian Coleman, who won the silver, and Usain Bolt (in his final World Championships) who earned the bronze.
-Several spectators booed at the result, and IAAF President Lord Coe commented that he should have been banned for life.
+Gatlin was a surprise champion at the 2017 World Championships in Athletics, winning gold in the 100 meters in a time of 9.92 seconds, beating Usain Bolt, the fastest sprinter of all time.
+Despite the crowd being against him, he won the World title twelve years after his first 100m at the 2005 World Championships.
+He beat his American teammate Christian Coleman, who won the silver, and Usain Bolt (in his final World Championships), who earned the bronze.
+Several spectators booed at the result, and IAAF President Lord Coe even commented that he should have been banned for life.
 Usain Bolt, however, condemned the booing as unfair and emphasised that Gatlin worked very hard.

 After reports surfaced involving Dennis Mitchell in a doping scandal, Gatlin fired his coach and returned to former coach Brooks Johnson.